-Textile Adventures in Bali
+Textile Retreat in Bali with Roberta Leary

 Creative Living Retreats evolved from my 20 years as a gallery director in Perth, alongside my love of yoga and making art.
 Now, after 8 years, and 19 painting retreats later, here is the first textile retreat, working with Perth-based designer Roberta Leary.